osvalros/work-around-backend/README.md

 ## About The Project

 This is a code repository for backend of Work Around project, that was created as solution of Hackprague 2021 challenge.
+As part of the solution was created [frontend](https://github.com/borisrakovan/workaround-frontend) that leverages features of this backend.

 Work Around is a platform for people who have a place of their own (flat, house, ...) and would like to try living somewhere else for a change.
 In the age of COVID, working at home has become more and more common.
 Work Around is